(Updated Feb 2019)

 If you’re looking for more than just the essentials and you want more convenience, automation, and functionality, the Max 360c could be right up your alley.

-The Max 360c offers capable performance and effective false alert filtering, but the key differences are that it offers arrows to help you easily locate the threat and it also offers much more of a plug-and-play experience.
+The Max 360c offers capable performance and even more effective false alert filtering, but the key differences are that it offers arrows to help you easily locate the threat and it also offers much more of a plug-and-play experience.
 The false alert learning process is automatic and hands-free.
 The firmware updates can be done for you automatically.
 Alerts can be shared to and from the cloud without you needing to mess with your phone.
-Even little things like the alert sensitivity and display brightness changing during daytime and nighttime can be done for you automatically.

 The Max 360c offers many of the same features as the R3 and more and it also does many things for you.
 If you’d like the added convenience and functionality, buy the Escort Max 360c.